-Previously known as petit mal seizures, this type of seizure is more commonly seen in children.
-Let us read on to know how it can be managed effectively in everyday life.
+Absence seizures, previously comprehended as petit mal seizures, are more common in children.
+Let us read on how it can be managed effectively in everyday life.

 A seizure is caused by a brief period of abnormal electrical activity (electrical impulses) in a person's brain.
-An absence seizure has a generalized onset, meaning, it starts on both sides of the brain simultaneously.
+It is a transient clinical event due to abnormal paroxysmal, excessive discharges from a group of central nervous system neurons.
+The seizure may present in the form of motor, sensory, autonomic, or psychic manifestations.
+An absence seizure has a generalized onset, meaning it starts on both sides of the brain simultaneously.
 In this type, there is a sudden loss of awareness characterized by blank staring that lasts for a couple of seconds.

 In typical absence seizures, the onset is with a blank stare, often mistaken for daydreaming.
 It lasts nearly 10 seconds and is followed by the return of consciousness.

 In atypical absence seizures, the onset is also with a blank stare, but it lasts about 20 seconds and involves other involuntary actions such as lip-smacking, eyelid fluttering, jaw movements, and finger rubbing.

 It occurs mostly in children and ceases after 20 years of age.